-The Yields on Commercial Papers (CPs) and Certificates of Deposits (CDs) are nearing the 10-year G-Sec levels (long term risk free rate).
-This has implications for investors in debt instruments, who are looking how to invest in such a rising interest rate environment.
+The yields on commercial papers (CPs) and certificates of deposit (CDs) are nearing the 10-year G-Sec levels (long-term risk-free rate).
+This has implications for investors in debt instruments, who are looking at how to invest in such a rising interest rate environment.

 Inverted Yield Curve Often Heralds Recession

-The governments around the world, in their urgency to enable their health care systems and avoid a systematic failure, in the Covid-19 pandemic, introduced heavy liquidity.
+The governments around the world, in their urgency, to enable their healthcare systems and avoid systematic failure, during the COVID-19 pandemic, governments around the world introduced heavy liquidity.
 This excess liquidity has caused countries to catch a new infection: inflation!

-Not combat this, interest rates are being hiked.
-We all know that when yields on short term paper exceed yields on longer dated securities, such a phenomenon is called an “inverted yield curve”.
+To combat this, interest rates are being hiked.
+We all know that when yields on short-term paper exceed yields on longer-dated securities, this phenomenon is called an “inverted yield curve”.
 As per Economic Theory, an inverted yield curve is a lead indicator of economic recession.
 Almost every major global economic crisis has been preceded by an inverted yield curve.
-Thus, rising short-term interest rates is not good news for the economy.
+Thus, rising short-term interest rates are not good news for the economy.

 However, it also indicates that the markets do not expect interest rates to remain high for a longer period of time.
 This is also because Central Banks respond to recessionary fears with a cut in interest rates.
 To be able to do this, the Central Bank should be convinced that inflationary pressures have receded.

 How To Invest In A Rising Interest Rate In The Indian Markets

 As things stand today, India appears to be dodging the recession.
 It is set to be the fastest-growing economy.
 While we are seeing an increase in short-term rates, and the RBI may further hike repo rates in the months to come, the yields on longer-dated securities are not keeping pace.
 This means the markets are expecting interest rates to peak and start the downward journey to support growth, over the next 6 to 12 months.